hmatyschok/luabsd/README.md

         end
     end

-It is obvious, C structures are encapsulated (or embedded) by LUA_TUSERDATA:
+It is obvious, C structures are encapsulated by instances of LUA_TUSERDATA:

     local mt = getmetatable(it_probe);